elisedl1/BrainShiftModule/README.md

 ---

 ## Sample Data
-Example data (transformation file; moving and source images) have been included under the TestData folder.
+Example data (transformation file; moving and source images) have been included under the 'TestData' folder.

 ---